solaceai-evidence/solaceai-prototype/README.md

    # API key for OpenAI models - used as fallback LLM and for content moderation/validation
    OPENAI_API_KEY=your_openai_api_key

-   # LLM models used as primary and fallback with the latter holding a (possibly singleton) list
-   PRIMARY_LLM=anthropic/claude-sonnet-4-20250514
-   FALLBACK_LLM_CHAIN=anthropic/claude-3-7-sonnet-20250219,openai/gpt-4.1

    # Modal cloud platform credentials - required when using Modal for remote model deployment
    MODAL_TOKEN=your_modal_token
    MODAL_TOKEN_SECRET=your_modal_secret